StevenMassaro/CouponOrganizer/README.md

 - ~~Reenable the sorting functionality~~
 - ~~Create garbageCollection function that erases all coupons which have expired~~
 - ~~Change the listing page so that links are displayed rather than static text (this will allow coupons to be downloaded from the interface)~~
-- Allow percent symbol (%) to be displayed and stored in file name
+- ~~Allow percent symbol (%) to be displayed and stored in file name~~
 - ~~Create sample site and load to Github~~
 - ~~Open Coupons in iframe on coupon listing page~~
 - ~~Implement Google Calendar API so events are automatically created in calendar to correspond with expiration dates~~
 - ~~Deleted coupons delete corresponding google calendar event~~
 - ~~Update calendar description to correspond to the description of the coupon~~
+- When coupon is selected in file upload page, display coupon automatically to allow for easy entering of data into the text boxes